Home • Projects • Writing • Books • Publications • Presentations • Events

 Github • Newsletter • Datasets • Google Scholar

-I can be reached at drew [at] drewpendergrass [dot] com, or at the academic address in my CV.
+If you are interested in HUMAN CONTACT: I can be reached at drew [at] drewpendergrass [dot] com, or at the academic address in my CV.
 For upcoming events, check out my events page.
-If you want to follow my work, you can subscribe to my newsletter below:
+If you want to follow my work, you can subscribe to my newsletter below (expect emails every six months or so at most):

 You can learn more about my research on the projects page, or you can read through all of our scientific papers and presentations on their respective pages.